oivvio/nestmux/README.md

 - Add a video to the README.

+- Change to TOML for config

 - Nicer error messages.

+- Command to validate config.

 - Command to show config.

-- Command to list current sessions.

 - Command to attach to specific session.